ionic-team/ionic-docs/src/pages/studio/guides/quickstart.md

 # Quickstart

-The quickstart tutorial walks you through starting a new app, the basics of Compose and Code, creating new app features, and serving your app.
+The quickstart tutorial walks you through starting a new app, the basics of Compose and Code, and serving your app.

 <blockquote>
 🚧 These docs are a work-in-progress.
 Check back frequently for updates!